darshandpatel63-prog/DD-Compressor/README.md

 None of this affects the website — `web/` runs standalone with zero build step regardless of anything above.

+**Update:** this got its first real compiler run since being written (see the repo's Actions history).
+It got through dependency resolution, `tauri android init`, icon generation, and most of Rust compilation before catching one genuine bug: `SaveFilePayload` (in `plugins/tauri-plugin-dd-native/src/models.rs`) was missing `#[derive(Serialize)]` — it needs both directions of serde, since it's parsed from JSON coming in from the web page *and* re-serialized on the way out to the Kotlin plugin, and only the first direction was derived.
+Fixed now.
+Everything else the compiler had reached by that point (dependency resolution, the generated Android project, the `compileSdk`/`targetSdk` patch) checked out correctly, which is good signal for the rest of the pipeline.

 ### Signing a release build

 Play Store (and most other stores) need a **signed** build, not the debug APK above.
 This uses the standard Android signing setup, wired into the GitHub Actions workflow via four repository secrets: